 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Sous Vide a Ribeye Steak
+How To Sous Vide a Ribeye Steak

-Not all steaks are created equal.
-Ribeye steak is a cut of meat that is known for its tenderness and flavor.
 This type of steak is best cooked using the sous vide method, which guarantees a perfect meal every time.
 Keep reading to learn how to cook a ribeye steak using the sous vide method.

 - Before preparing the meat, set up your sous vide water container.
 It can be a stainless steel stock pot or a plastic sous vide cooking container with a lid.
 Clip on your sous vide circulating heat unit so that the element is in the water.
 Set the temperature according to the recipe card instructions below.

 I'm including a link for the Anova Sous Vide set that include a large cooking container and their Anova Sous Vide circulating element.
-They fit together beautifully.
-You can buy them separately also, but the better value is the set.

-Season the Ribeye Steaks
+Season The Steaks

 - Generously season each steak side with coarse salt and pepper.
 Lay a rosemary sprig across each steak.
 The fresh rosemary will flavor the meat deliciously.

-Seal the Steaks in Vacuum Sealed Bags
+Seal The Steaks in Vacuum Sealed Bags

 - Place each steak, or two in a large vacuum bag, making sure the rosemary stays on top of each steak.